DanielAraldi/mailer/requirements/send.md

 > To know more about the apps password, [click here](https://myaccount.google.com/apppasswords).

-The API will go to return **no content** when your email went to sended with success.
+The API will go to return **no content** when your e-mail went to sended with success.

 ## Errors